 For example, you probably know people who see to have everything going for them or who talk a lot about their dreams, and yet they never seem to take action.
 There is always an excuse.

 TIP: Have you ever considered how many successful people overcame enormous difficulties and challenges to eventually accomplish their BIG dream?

 Another asset you have is your connections and wider network.
 Think back to all the people you knew from school or college.
 What are they doing now?
 Who do you know who is already working or started a business in an area you are interested in?

-TIP: If you need to, go back through your social media feed and check out who is already on your friends or followers list.
+TIP: Go back through your social media feed and check out who is already on your friends or followers list.
 Add the top 10 names to your Assets list.